 - Infrastructure: Ruins of houses, remains of the church, cemetery.

-- State of Disrepair: Well-preserved ruins in a controlled state of disrepair.
+- State of disrepair: Well-preserved ruins in a controlled state of disrepair.

 4: The Verdun Military Hospital